ShouqFahad/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does This project is done using python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+This project is done using python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+This project can be used to find bike user by age and gender
 ### Files used
 chicago.csv
 washington.csv